The producers and directors of the Idris Alba movie Concrete Cowboy have established a riding academy for black urban cowboys in Philadelphia.

 The Philadelphia Urban Riding Academy (PURA) was founded to preserve the life, legacy, and culture of black urban cowboys in the city, and this new facility will provide a space unlike any other for children, teens and adults to experience horses up close and personal.

-Concrete Cowboy is scheduled to air on Netflix early next year.
+Concrete Cowboy is scheduled to air on Netflix in April.
 Directed by Ricky Staub, it is based on the novel Ghetto Cowboy by Greg Neri, about a 15-year-old boy from Detroit who is sent to live with his estranged father in Philadelphia, where he learns about the little-known local urban cowboys.

 PURA has launched a fundraising campaign “Fresh Start for Philly Youth”, in partnership with “Concrete to Show Jumping” which was created by PURA executive director Erin Brown and North Run’s Missy Clark.
 The campaign will help raise money for the new PURA facility in downtown Philadelphia.